Caveatron/Software/Caveatron_Setup/README.md

 ## Files

+NOTE: The HEX files do not download properly if you try to right click on them.
+You must click on the link for one, then click on the RAW button in the upper right and then you can download it.
+Alternatively, just download the ZIP file which contains all the different versions.

 You must select the version that is compatible with your display or Caveatron model for it to work correctly.
 - ILI9488_16 - *The new standard display model going forward.* This is the version for the BuyDisplay 3.5" 480x320 display with the resistive touchscreen, 16-bit, and 3.3V options.
 - CTE35IPS_Normal - This version is for Coldtears Electronics 3.5" IPS touchscreens with non-inverted colors.
 This appears to include newer models that use the UTFT_GHL library as well as older models that used the a previous library.
 If the colors are inverted using this version (black text on a white background) then use the "Inverted" version.